Program Guide:

 Day 5: Tuesday, September 12

-There isn’t anything on the schedule today – it’s up to you to make the most of your time in London based on your own passions and interests!
+In the afternoon, there isn’t anything on the schedule – it’s up to you to make the most of your time in London based on your own passions and interests!
 London has many free museums, and it’s a great place to try lots of international cuisine if you are more of a “foodie”.
 You’ll have a metro pass that works throughout your stay so its easy to get around.
 Your Tour Director may also suggest optional excursions that they can book for interested students.

 Meals included: Breakfast